Codekiller258/SEN1211-GROUP-10-RBB/README.md

    ```

 ### File descriptions
+The `input_data` file contains all the needed data to run the RBB model.
 The `model` directory contains the actual Python code for the RBB model.
 It has the following files:
 - `agents.py`: Defines the `Government` agent class, each representing a local government agent in the model.
 These agents have attributes related to flood depth, Annual  probability of exceedance, exposure rate and number of people, and their policy decision (collective adaptation) is influenced by these factors.
 This script is crucial for modeling the decisions of the Government.
 Notice that there is no household agent in the RBB, because the RBB is only for simulating the behavior of government agent and collective measures.
 - `functions.py`: Contains utility functions for the model, including setting initial values, calculating flood damage, and processing geographical data.
 These functions are essential for data handling and mathematical calculations within the model.